agvxov/cursed_c/README.md

 So what value does `i` hold after the operation?
 No one knows, since `k` was never initialized!

-### Coma operator
+### Comma operator
-The coma operator evaluates the expressions on both sides, then returns the value returned by the right hand side.
+The comma operator evaluates the expressions on both sides, then returns the value returned by the right-hand side.
 Again, it's stackable.

 This -similar to the wise usage of assignments,-